frkmnt/TurnBasedClash/README.md

 ###### Ranger
 Tier 3.
 Previous Class: Mercenary.
 Main Stats: Dex. <br>
 Rangers are fearsome hunters that specialize in ranged weaponry. <br>
+* Great Aim: Doubles the range of ranged attacks.
+* Twin Shot: Attack two targets at once.
+* Track: Decrease the target's defenses.
+It cannot become invisible.

 ###### Bard
 Tier 3.
 Previous Class: Rogue.
 Main Stats: Int. <br>
 Control over performative arts gives Bards an edge on the battlefield. <br>
-* Perform: Until the start of your next turn, buff allies in a 3x3 radius around you.
+* Perform: Until the start of your next turn, buff allies/debuff enemies in a 3x3 radius around you.

 ###### Cutthroat
 Tier 3.
 Previous Class: Rogue.
 Main Stats: Dex. <br>
 Cutthroats prefer to fight from the shadows and confuse the enemy. <br>

 ###### Bounty Hunter